 Kari Terrill, Psy.
 D.

-Dr. Kari Terrill is a licensed clinical psychologist with experience providing therapeutic services to children, adolescents, parents, and adults in a variety of settings including community mental health agencies, schools, and outpatient clinics.
-She has extensive training in conducting neuropsychological and psychological evaluations for children, adolescents, and adults, and she is passionate about helping children and young adults receive the necessary support to achieve success in academic settings.
+Dr. Kari Terrill is a licensed clinical psychologist with over 10 years of experience providing therapeutic services to children, adolescents, parents, and adults in a variety of settings including community mental health agencies, schools, and outpatient clinics.
+She has specific training in conducting psychological and psychoeducational evaluations for children, adolescents, and adults, and she is especially passionate about helping children and young adults receive the necessary support to achieve success in academic settings.
 Dr. Terrill received her Psy.D. from the Illinois School of Professional Psychology.

 Olivia Tinati, M.A., LCPC